 Difference Between Sale and Agreement to Sell A Complete Guide

 Learning the distinction between a sale and agreement to sell is very critical in the Indian real estate market to the buyers of houses and the seller of estate.
-The two legal terminologies are confusedly used interchangeably, but do not imply in a similar manner.
+Many people often confuse the two legal terms and use them interchangeably; however, they do not carry the same meaning.
+In fact, understanding their differences is crucial to avoid legal complications.
 Granted that you are buying a flat, you are selling a plot, or that you are investing in land, it helps you know the legal meaning of those words, as it will save you some future conflicts and legal obstacles.

 This article breaks down the concept of sale vs agreement to sell in a clear and structured way, using definitions, examples, legal provisions, and a comparison table.